lwvmobile/m17-fme/docs/Example_Usage.md

                 pulserf for pulse audio RFA input
-                pulserf:6 or pulserf:m17_sink2.monitor for pulse audio RFA input on m17_sink2 (see -a) pulsevx for pulse audio Voice / Mic input pulsedxv for pulse audio Voice / Mic input on Duplex Operation pulsevx:2, pulsedxv:2, or pulsevx:alsa_input.pci-0000_0d_00.3.analog-stereo for pulse audio Voice / Mic input on device (see -a)
+                pulserf:6 or pulserf:m17_sink2.monitor for pulse audio RFA input on m17_sink2 (see -a) pulsevx for pulse audio Voice / Mic input pulsedxv for pulse audio Voice / Mic input on TX and RX Mode Operation pulsevx:2, pulsedxv:2, or pulsevx:alsa_input.pci-0000_0d_00.3.analog-stereo for pulse audio Voice / Mic input on device (see -a)
                 - for STDIN input (specify encoder or decoder options below) (Note: When using STDIN, Ncurses Keyboard Shortcuts Disabled)